Skip to content

 Datamodel Datamodel

 The image on the left is from the SmartHQ data model documentation for a dryer.
-On the right is an update message sent by SmartHQ over a WebSocket showing the change in cycle time when the user physically selected a different dryer cycle type.
+On the right is an update message sent by SmartHQ over a WebSocket, showing the change in cycle time when the user physically selects a different dryer cycle type.

 Tip: Use the Devices and Services navigation sections in the left sidebarin the menu (click the icon above) to see everything supported.